creativecreatorormaybenot/wakelock/README.md

 bool isEnabled = await Wakelock.isEnabled;
 ```

-If you want to wait for the wakelock toggle on Android or iOS to complete (which takes an insignificant amount of time), you can also await either of `Wakelock.enable`, `Wakelock.disable`, and `Wakelock.toggle`.
+If you want to wait for the wakelock toggle on Android or iOS to complete (which takes an insignificant amount of time), you can also await any of `Wakelock.enable`, `Wakelock.disable`, and `Wakelock.toggle`.

 ## Notes